agchan12/test/README.md

 Running requirement: "curl" command tool must be installed.

 NOTE: Make sure to have run the command "ruby router.rb" before continuing

-NOTE: If after running the command "sh automatic_test.sh" returns an unexpected operator command.
+NOTE: If after running the command "sh automatic_test.sh" returns an unexpected operator.
 Run "bash ./automatic_test.sh"

 #### Running the tesing code
     cd /path/to/folder
     sh automatic_test.sh

+Results of the automatic test should be:

+testing Q1: pass

+testing Q2: pass

+If you do not see these results, reconfigure testing environment and check that you have followed this Readme file exactly.

 ## About Questions